US restaurant chain rankings, 2024

 Loyalty, CRM, and marketing

-SMS, email, and loyalty platforms built for restaurant operators.
+SMS, email, and loyalty platform vendors selling into restaurant operators.
 Local SEO and reputation tools.
 The buyer is the operator with one to ten locations, not the 500-store chain.

 Restaurant payroll, HR, and back-office